holochain/holochain-serialization/crates/holochain_serialized_bytes/README.md

 ```

 This allows us to maintain the rule that we always use `TryFrom` to round trip `Foo` through `SerializedBytes`.
+Among other things this rule allows us to write proc macros that completely hide the
+`SerializedBytes` struct from the end-user-happ-developer.
+If our HDK can safely assume the existence of `TryFrom<SerializedBytes>` for _everything_
+that crosses the wasm boundary we can achieve an "almost native"
+(sans-primitive types, see above) working experience for typed zome functions.

 __Important note:__ If you use `UnsafeBytes` the expectation is that you are NOT using messagepack any more.
 Therefore, if we move away from messagepack (e.g. to BSON or something) then don't expect any compatibility with `UnsafeBytes` based code.